Jinyi-Liu/RA/README.md

 the close of business on the record date are entitled to **one vote** for each share of Common Stock **(regardless of class)** then held.
 ### 755806
 Changed in 2006.
+### 756502
+Issued Non-Voting Common Stock in 2007.
+### 770034
+We do not anticipate paying cash dividends in the foreseeable future.
+### 771950
+Incorporation.
+Changed.
+### 778164
+Dividends.
+Common; Preferred.
+### 779226
+Dividends.
+Common; Preferred.
+### 783005
+The total voting power listed in the DEF-14A (2010-11-12 and 2012-03-23) might be wrong.
+### 786765
+Dividends.
+Common; Preferred
+### 790272
+Dividends.
+Common; Preferred.
+No 10-K files.
+### 796735
+Dividends.
+Class A; Class B; Preferred.
+### 797448
+Dividends.
+Common; Preferred.
+### 798078
+Dividends.
+Common; Series B Preferred; Series C Preferred.
+### 802481
+Time-varied.
+Changed to one vote per share for all common stocks in 2008.
+### 821130 **
+Telephone and Data Systems, Inc., a Delaware corporation (American Stock Exchange Listing Symbols TDS and TDS.S) (“TDS”), is the sole holder of
+Series A Common Shares and holds 37,782,826 Common Shares, representing approximately 69.7% of the Common Shares.
+And directors of Cellular(821130) holds TDS.
+### 837852
+The precise votes of Series E Preferred Stock?
+### 839443
+Two years for 10 votes per share.
+No specific data about voting power.
+### 845877
+All directors and executive officers did not hold any Voting Common Stocks but Non-Voting Common Stocks.
+### 858452
+Conversed Voting Preferred Stocks in 2004.

 ## 2. Process Method